sdomanskyi/decneo/docs/source/outputData.rst

 **Output data**
 ===============

-Outputs all resulting directories, files, and figures to directory specified as the ``workingDir`` when creating an instance of ``class scRegulation``.
+Outputs all resulting directories, files, and figures to directory specified as the ``workingDir`` when creating an instance of class ``Analysis``.
 It will also output an analysis report detailing all results and figures.

 **Directories**